LtSnakePlissken/Q/docs/how-to-earn-extra-Q-tokens.md

-# How to earn extra Q tokens
+# How to earn extra Q Tokens

-## Setup MetaMask and using Your HQ website
+## Setup MetaMask and using Your HQ Website

 On Q network, you are able to earn extra Q tokens for participating in the Q governance.
 As a basic requirement you must use a wallet application that carries some tokens.
 We suggest to use MetaMask.
 There are 2 options to earn tokens.
 The first option is to only transfer Q tokens into a Q vault.
 The second option is to earn a reward on Q synthetic asset (QUSD) which is more complex but offers more benefits for earning extra tokens.

-## Setup MetaMask and Your HQ website
+## Setup MetaMask and Your HQ Website

 At first, go to page [*Your HQ*](https://hq.q.org/).
 Complete the MetaMask installation by following the instructions on the website or follow this [tutorial](how-to-install-metamask.md) to setup your MetaMask account.

-## Option I: Q vault
+## Option I: Q Vault

 After connecting MetaMask, go to the *Q Vault* tab.
 If you happen to encounter the term *Piggy Bank* please note that the terms *Piggy Bank* and *Q vault* are referring to the very same functionality and are therefore redundant.
 You will see your Q vault balance and Q address balance.
 In Q vault balance you can see your Q balance within your individual Q vault, whereas Q address balance shows your Q balance on your MetaMask wallet account.
 Note that your voting weight is zero if you use the Q vault for the first time.